 Install Windows 8.1 using ISO files

-Using a ISO file can be more destructive than the Windows Store method but is the only way to install Windows 8.1 on brand new hardware or in a virtual machine.
-Additionally, I always recommend using clean installs instead of upgrades when possible since you typically will experiences less issues.
+Using an ISO file can be more destructive than the Windows Store method but is the only way to install Windows 8.1 on brand-new hardware or in a virtual machine.
+Additionally, I always recommend using clean installs instead of upgrades when possible since you typically will experience fewer issues.